sujayrittikar/ntscraper/README.md

 # Unofficial Nitter scraper

-This is a forked library for individual purpose with some missing features.
+This is a forked repository for individual purpose with some missing features.

 To use full-fledged version refer to: https://github.com/bocchilorenzo/ntscraper